-Your dog might not be able to tell you it's happy, but it can show you through its body language like a wagging tail, quick movements when they're excited to see you (or other dogs) when you come home and want to show it!,
+Your dog might not be able to tell you it's happy, but it can show you through its body language like a wagging tail, or quick movements when they're excited to see you (or other dogs) when you come home and want to show it!

 Not sure how to get there?
 Read on...

 Exercise!
-Dogs, need daily exercise, walk your dog daily, you will both feel better for a regular walk.
+Dogs need daily exercise, walk your dog daily, and you will both feel better for a regular walk.
 Make adjustments for age, and be mindful of environmental conditions too, such as extreme weather.

 Chew Toys!
 Dogs have a physiological need to chew.
 Especially puppies.
 Providing them with safe chew toys will help them satisfy this urge while saving your shoes!
 Be sure to get rid of any toys that are falling apart.

 Health!
-Healthy dogs are happy dogs, regular visits to the vet are important.
+Healthy dogs are happy dogs, and regular visits to the vet are important.

 Treat your dog for fleas; speak to your vet about the best method for your breed of dog.
 Bath using a gentle shampoo that soothes his skin and fur.